ORickL/Yumen-data-analysis-2/README.md

     - Making density plots.
   These variables are further explained in the notebooks.

  This is an example density plot, which gives information on the usage of both hands.
-This can be intresting because it might so discrepancies between arm usage.
+This can be intresting because it might show discrepancies between arm usage.

  ![density_plot](https://user-images.githubusercontent.com/90693914/227542445-78068e3b-a6ee-41b2-a089-c3d13c83cab7.png)